caike/ws-challenge/README.md

 ## How to run this code submission

+There are two ways to run this code locally:

+1- Installing runtimes natively
+2- Using Docker

+### Installing runtimes natively

 1. Check the `.tool-versions` file on the backend folder for the expected Elixir/Erlang runtime versions.
 If using asdf, run `asdf install` to install them.
 2. Still on the backend folder, run `mix deps.get` do install dependencies, `mix ecto.setup` to create the db, run migrations and insert seed data.
 Finally, start the backend server with `iex -S mix` or `mix phx.server`.
 3. On the root folder, run `yarn install` and `yarn start`.